mmazzanti/AD9854_pico/README.md

 ## How about powering up the board?

 The evaluation board needs a 3.3V power source to operate.
-This can also be provided by the same Raspberry. **BEWARE** The Eval-9854 can request up to 1A of power, not all Raspberry pi boards can source that amount of power.
+This can also be provided by the same Raspberry. **BEWARE The Eval-9854 can request up to 1A of current at 3.3V, not all Raspberry pi boards can source that amount of power**.
 When not using the sinc filtering function of the DDS the power consumption goes reduces to ~750mA, when prototyping I used a Raspberry pi 400 and it handled the power hungry DDS quite decently.
-I would however suggest to power this boards externally.
+I would however suggest to power this board externally.
 The PCB board in this repository takes care also of that.
 I added a 1A LDO with a screw terminal where one can connect power cables to the Eval-9854; not very elegant, I know,but practical.

 ## How to load the "firmware" on the board ?

 Once you are in possession of a PicoDDS board you will have to load on the Raspberry Pico the python source file that you find in the /src folder.
 The programming of the Pico happens through its micro USB connection. **The USB connection on the board is only for powering the Pico and the Eval-9854; it cannot be used to transfer data to the board!!**

+First load a UF2 micropython image on your board (guide [here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html "micropython")) then load the /src/main.py script on your board.
+You can do that using [Thonny](https://thonny.org/ "Thonny"), VS code or whatever IDE is now in vogue.

 ![PCB_top|400](/images/Pico_adapter_top.png?raw=true "PCB board + Raspberry Pico for AD9854")